Additional support for learning

 What additional support is available?

-All children and young people will regularly be involved in learning conversations to review their progress and agree on next steps.
-These conversations will be with key staff who know the children well.
+All children and young people will regularly be involved in learning conversations to review their progress and agree the next steps.
+These conversations will be with key staff who know the child or young person well.
+Parents and carers will also be involved in discussions where there are concerns and/or specific support required.

 Getting independent advice

-If you want independent advice about additional support for your child, there are a number of organisations who offer this.
+If you want independent advice about additional support for your child, there are national organisations who offer this.

 Enquire